 As stipulated by the Florida K-20 Education Code, parents/guardians have the right to choose online (virtual) education options for their children (§ 1002.20 (6), F.S.).
 The School Board shall provide Hamilton County Schools' students with access to enroll in virtual courses and award credit for successful completion of such courses.
 The student's full-time school may not deny access to a student choosing enrollment in an online provider as long as the enrollment meets statutory requirements.
 Access may be available to students during the regular school day.
 Students may not be placed in the same course concurrently at a district school and a virtual school.
-There are several online options available to Hamilton County public school students including but not limited to:

-- 1. Hamilton Virtual Instructional Program: For students in grades K-5 in which students take courses virtually while remaining at home full time.
-All students in grades K -5 are eligible to enroll in this school.
+Hamilton Virtual Instructional Program: For students in grades K-5 in which students take courses virtually while remaining at home full time.
+All students in grades K-5 are eligible to enroll in this school.
 Students in this program are still considered full time public education students and must adhere to all state and local policies.
 Parents must contact the school district office to complete paperwork for enrollment of students into the school.
-The Hamilton Virtual Instructional Program follows the traditional district school calendar. - 2.
-Hamilton Virtual Franchise: For students in grades K-12 in which students take courses virtually while remaining at home full time.
-All students in grades 6-12 are eligible to enroll in this school.
-Students in this program are considered full time public education students and must adhere to all state and local policies.
-Parents must contact the school district office to complete paperwork for enrollment of students into the school: The Hamilton Virtual School Franchise follows the traditional district school calendar.
-Students who complete their diploma requirements and are enrolled in the Hamilton Virtual School Franchise will receive a diploma from the Hamilton Virtual School and not Hamilton County High School.
-Graduation recognition opportunities will be decided by School Board action.
+The Hamilton Virtual Instructional Program follows the traditional district school calendar.